SoCXin/doc/docs/platforms/espressif32_extra.rst

 Debug Level
 ~~~~~~~~~~~

-Please use one of the next :ref:`projectconf_build_flags` to change debug level.
+Please use one of the next :ref:`riscv` to change debug level.
-A :ref:`projectconf_build_flags` option could be used only the one time per
+A :ref:`riscv` option could be used only the one time per
 build environment.
 If you need to specify more flags, please separate them
 with a new line or space.